Javascript is not enabled.

 That pattern repeated in 2022, when benefits increased by 5.9 percent but inflation reached a 9 percent peak.
 The following year’s COLA of 8.7 percent helped beneficiaries catch up.

-While inflation had started to cool this spring, many may still feel that the COLA “hasn’t kept up as much as it should,” Lynch says.
+While inflation had started to cool this spring, many may still feel that the COLA “hasn’t kept up as much as it should,” says Mike Lynch, managing director of applied insights at Hartford Funds.
 “We all know the price of eggs and milk and gas.”

 Dutta-Gupta notes that the COLA is based on costs for goods and services used by the “typical urban worker,” not for older adults who may face high medical costs and other extra expenses.